Competencies Main Areas

 Advising Content

-• Explain various approaches to managing and enhancing the college experience, specific to students’ interests, identities, needs, long-term goals, skills, and willingness to take risks- to ensure academic success
+• Academic Success- Explain various approaches to managing and enhancing the college experience, specific to students’ interests, identities, needs, long-term goals, and skills,

-• Integrate career exploration, professional development, and high-impact practices into student’s experience
+• Student Engagement- Integrate career exploration, professional development, and high-impact practices in supporting a student’s holistic educational experience.

 Advising Skills